- What is Duck Prints Press?

 Can I hire someone from Duck Prints Press to help me with editing, art, manuscript formatting, beta-reading, or other writing-related services?

-At the moment, no, but we are hoping to be able to offer these services at hourly and/or by-the-project rates in the near future.
-This is separate from publishing with us: hourly/per-project rates are for individuals who don’t wish to publish their novel under our imprint – whether their goal is to self-publish or to work with another press or agent.
-Those who publish under our imprint do not need to pay for editing, formatting, or other parts of the publishing process – Duck Prints Press is paid for our part of bringing the novel to market when we take our share of the sales price.
+At the moment, no, but we are hoping to be able to offer at least some of these services at hourly and/or by-the-project rates in the future.
+This is separate from publishing with us: hourly/per-project rates are for individuals who don’t wish to publish their novel under our imprint—whether their goal is to self-publish or to work with another press or agent.
+Those who publish under our imprint don’t pay for editing, formatting, or other parts of the publishing process.
+Duck Prints Press is paid for our part of bringing the novel to market when we take our share of the sales price.

 How are authors paid?

 Anthology contributors are paid by the word.
 Authors who publish stand-alone short stories, novellas, and novels with us are paid royalties on sales of the story.
 We’re not able to pay royalties to anthology contributors, because of the accounting acrobatics required, and we’re not able at this time to pay an up-front amount for a novel or other work, because we don’t yet have the capital.
 We are not able to publish novels at the moment, but when we start doing so, we hope to be able to pay authors between 80% and 90% of the cover price.
 Exactly how much we’ll be able to pay can’t be projected because it depends on budgetary factors we can’t be predicted until we see how we grow over the next six months to year.
 (For comparison, most self-publishing platforms pay 70% to 75%).